cloudflare/cloudflare-docs/content/dns/manage-dns-records/how-to/create-dns-records.md

 {{<tab label="api" no-code="true">}}

 To create records with the API, use a [POST request](/api/operations/dns-records-for-a-zone-create-dns-record).
-For field definitions, select a record type under the request **Body** section.
+For field definitions, select a record type under the request body specification.

 For specific API examples, refer to [DNS record types](/dns/manage-dns-records/reference/dns-record-types/).